html-extract/hext/README.md

 [&raquo; Load example in editor](http://hext.thomastrapp.com/#attribute)

 Visit [Hext's project page](http://hext.thomastrapp.com) to learn more about Hext.
-For examples that use the libhext C++ library checkout `/libhext/examples` and the
+For examples that use the libhext C++ library check out `/libhext/examples` and the
 [main page of the doxygen documentation](http://hext.thomastrapp.com/libhext-documentation).